kubeshop/tracetest/docs/docs/live-examples/opentelemetry-store/use-cases/user-purchasing-products.md

 ## Building a Transaction for This Scenario

-Using Tracetest, we can do that by [creating a test](../../../web-ui/creating-tests.md) for each step and later grouping these tests as [transactions](../../../web-ui/creating-transactions.md) that have an [environment](../../../concepts/environments.md)](../../../concepts/environments.md).
+Using Tracetest, we can do that by [creating a test](../../../web-ui/creating-tests.md) for each step and later grouping these tests as [transactions](../../../web-ui/creating-transactions.md) that have an [variable set](../../../concepts/variable-sets.md)](../../../concepts/variable-sets.md).

 We can do that by creating the tests and transactions through the Web UI or using the CLI.
-In this example, we will use the CLI to create an environment and then create the transaction with all tests needed.
+In this example, we will use the CLI to create a Variable Set and then create the transaction with all tests needed.
 The [assertions](../../../concepts/assertions.md) that we will check are the same for every single test.

 ### Mapping Environment Variables